METRIX IAP

 Definition

-Why It Works for APEX
+Why It Works for KOV

 The buyer responds to confidence, not persuasion.
 A direct statement communicates brand authority without asking for it.